niisara/angular-interview-master/quick questions.md

 | ng generate service <Service Name>     | Add a new service                    |

+To construct a component to form part of your module, you should...

+1. `ng g module new-module` to generate a module.
+2. `ng g component new-module/new-component` to create NewComponent.

 # How to add Tailwind CSS to Angular Application

 ## 1. Install the needed dependencies